CVE-2025-68834 Overview

 Immediate Actions Required

-- Update Sync Master Sheet – Product Sync with Google Sheet for WooCommerce to a version newer than 1.1.3 when a patched release becomes available
+- Update the Sync Master Sheet – Product Sync with Google Sheet for WooCommerce plugin to a version newer than 1.1.3 once the vendor releases a patched build.

 Patch Information